kblomqvist/cativity/README.md

 ## SW Usage

-Softdevice s110 has been used by default, see Makefile.projet.
-So at first flash the softdevice binary:
+nRF51 s110 softdevice is used by default (see `Makefile.project`), so at first you need to flash the softdevice binary:

 ```
 make softdevice
 ```

-The chip gets erased and the softdevice is placed into the beginning of the flash.

-Now you can compile the user program.
-And flash/upload it into the correct flash region:
+The above command erase the chip and programs the softdevice binary appropriately.
+Now can compile the user program and flash/upload it:

 ```
 make